We Go The Extra Distance For Our Clients

 Although DePuy’s parent company, Johnson & Johnson, settled these lawsuits with $4 billion, you can still take legal action, especially if you’ve directly suffered from the DePuy ASR hip implant recall.
 Below, our legal team breaks down everything you need to know about the DePuy hip implant recall and claims process.

 If you have suffered physical, emotional, and financial damages from a defective hip implant, allow the Sandy Springs personal injury lawyers at Ashenden & Associates to fight for your justice.
-Call 770-394-8909 to schedule a free consultation at our law firm today.
+Call 770-394-8909 to schedule a free consultation with our Sandy Springs hip replacement lawsuit replacement attorneys.

 DePuy Hip Replacement Lawsuit Sandy Springs